One of the questions I’m often asked by readers, is how to pick a blog niche.

 - Running, hiking, trekking, camping, mountaineering, rock climbing, biking, skating

-- Traveling, backpacking, luxury hotel tours, solo traveling, sightseeing Europe (travel blogging)
+- Traveling, backpacking, digital nomad life, luxury hotel tours, solo traveling, sightseeing Europe (travel blogging)

 - Fitness, weightlifting, endurance sports, training for athletic events